-Idea workflows are assigned in the Ideas: Configure section of your product settings under the Ideas subsection.
-Click on the Update ideas workflow button and select the new workflow to be applied.
+Idea workflows are assigned in Settings > Product > Ideas > Configure.
+Click on the Edit ideas workflow button and select the new workflow to be applied.
 You will then be prompted to map current statuses to new statuses.

 After your ideas workflow is updated, you can also decide which statuses show in your ideas portal.
-Go to Settings > Account > Configure feature types, status and workflows.
+Go to Settings > Account > Configure statuses and workflows.
 Select your workflow and you will see a column that indicates whether the status is visible on your portal or not.

 To show a status in your ideas portal, click on the status and check the Show in ideas portal option.